Aragor70/Algorithm-Examples/readMe.md

 ## Programming algorithms

-This section is dedicated to return algorithms, the most examples will be provide in JavaScript and TypeScript languages.
+This section is dedicated to return algorithms, the most examples will be provide in JavaScript and Python languages.
 Please note me any qestions for other languages recommendation.